laravel/nova-docs/4.0/resources/README.md

 ### Column Borders

-You can show borders on the sides of columns by overriding the static `$showColumnBorders` property or the static `showColumnBorders` method on your Resource class:
+You can instruct Nova to display column borders by overriding the static `$showColumnBorders` property or the static `showColumnBorders` method on your resource class:

 ```php
 /**